Christa Schamberger-Young

 Audition Process :

-Detailed briefs including a synopis and character descriptions are sent out by my office in advance.
+Detailed briefs including a synopis and character descriptions are sent out by my office.
 Sides are selected from the script and included in the brief.
+All briefs and sides are submitted for producer approval before distribution.
 Bearing in mind some of the language issues raised above, it is advisable to send audition sides out as soon as possible.
-Cold readings may well present the actor with difficulties that will not fairly reflect his or her performance capabilities.
+Cold readings may well present the actor with difficulties that will not fairly reflect their performance capabilities.

 The technical aspect of the studio is described in more detail under Studio Facilities